Charlie Villanueva: Personal life

+Villanueva tied the knot a second time on July 24, 2021, in Dallas, Texas, after Villanueva proposed to Lala Alvarez on New Year’s Eve 2020 Nick & Sam’s, a steakhouse where they had their very first date.

 High school career

 During his freshman year, Villanueva attended Newtown High School in Queens, New York, where he was a teammate of future NBA player Smush Parker.
 He spent his next three years at Blair Academy in Blairstown, New Jersey, where he played with another future NBA player, Luol Deng.
 Villanueva received All-American honors as a senior and was named New Jersey Co-Player of the Year.
 He entered the 2003 NBA draft, but withdrew his eligibility so he could play college basketball for the University of Connecticut.

 Considered a five-star recruit by Rivals.com, Villanueva was listed as the No. 2 power forward and the No. 5 player in the nation in 2003.

 College career

 Villanueva originally gave a verbal commitment to play for the University of Illinois, but after Bill Self left the Illini for the University of Kansas, Villanueva withdrew his commitment.
 He considered following Self to the Jayhawks, but instead opted to play for the University of Connecticut.

 In his freshman year at UConn, Villanueva earned Big East All-Rookie Team honors and was a key reserve member of the 2004 NCAA National Championship team.
 As a sophomore at UConn, he averaged 13.6 points and 8.3 rebounds, leading the team in scoring and receiving team MVP and second-team All-Big East honors.
 Villanueva declared for the 2005 NBA draft following his sophomore season, thus forgoing his final two years of college eligibility.